Matching MATLAB's resample function in Python

 Power 2

-In an A/B test, the power of a test (the probability of correctly detecting a true effect) is influenced by the effect
+In an A/B test, the power of a test (the probability of correctly detecting a true effect) is influenced by the effect size, sample size, significance level, and pooled variance.
+The formula for power,

 , can be approximated as follows for a two-sample test: